 I think I would want the amazon in general.
 More species available to put in.
 The length is 24 inches, but is is 20 inches tall.

 GH: 75 (according to the city-website-thing-a-ma-bob).
 I believe that is soft?

-Large Leaf Amazon Sword
+Large Leaf Amazon sword

-Amazon frog bit and Duckweed Red Melon Sword
+Amazon frog bit and Duckweed

 Water is very good.
 Yes, 75 must be ppm (or mg/liter) which equates with 4 dGH which is perfect as it is very soft but just enough hard mineral for the plants.
 The pH is excellent too; it will likely lower as the biology settles, so when the tank is set up test the pH periodically--maybe prior to the first water change, then 3-4 days later, then just before the next water change.
 See where this gets you.
 Don't worry about a lowering pH, but you do want to know what it does.